Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-logging-onto-cloud.md

    Find out what the absolute path is using your file manager application.
 Right click on the folder, or in any blank space inside the folder, and select *Properties*.

    The field called *Location* will tell you the absolute path for your folder.
 Once you have this written down, do not lose it!
 Now you can find your way back to the `cloudspan` folder whenever you need to, no matter where you are in your file structure.

+> ## Reminder of Absolute vs relative paths
+>There are two ways of writing a file path - absolute paths and relative paths.
+>
+>An absolute path contains the complete list of directories needed to locate a file on your computer.
+This allows you to reach the file no matter where you are.
+The example just given (home/docs/data/doc3.txt) is an absolute path.
+>
+>A relative path describes the location of a file relative to your current working directory.
+For example, if you were already in the folder called docs, the relative path for doc3.txt would be data/doc3.txt.
+There is no need to give instructions to navigate a route you have already taken.
+>
+>If, however, you were in the folder called docs and you wanted to open one of the .exe files, you would probably use the absolute path for that file (home/programs/.exe) to get there.
+This is because you have not navigated any of the route yet, so you need the full ‘address’.
+>

 ### Download your login key file